 Called service a few times on this, and this is what has happened.
 Oil, oil filter, and oil separator have been changed.
 The thermostat has been changed.
 The intake air filter has been changed.
 The oil cooling radiator has been taken off and complete power washed so it’s clean as new, and also blew air through it to make sure it’s not plugged.

 I checked with a temperature gun when it overheats, and it’s definitely reaching 213 degrees, so I know it’s getting hot.
 I don’t know what else to do with this thing.
 Could the pump itself have a bad bearing that’s getting everything too hot?
 It’s turning on about every 6-7 minutes.

-Well, there’s only a few things that can cause overheating and looks like you’ve covered most of them!
+Well, there are only a few things that can cause overheating, and looks like you’ve covered most of them!

 Does your machine have an electric fan or is it connected to the motor?
 If electric, is it turning?